 Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Employees are reminded to wash their hands frequently.
 A copy of this protocol has been distributed to each employee.
 As much as feasible each worker is assigned their own equipment and have been instructed to avoid sharing phones, tablets, two-way radios, other work supplies, or office equipment wherever possible.
 They have also been instructed to never share PPE.
-Where items must be shared, they are disinfected with a cleaner appropriate for the surface between shifts or uses, whichever is more frequent, including the following: shared office equipment, such as copiers, fax machines, printers, telephones, keyboards, staplers, staple removers, letter openers, surfaces in reception areas, shared work stations, audio and video equipment, walkie talkies, etc. Time is provided for workers to implement cleaning practices during their shift.
+Where items must be shared, they are disinfected with a cleaner appropriate for the surface between shifts of uses, whichever is more frequent, including the following: shared office equipment, such as copiers, fax machines, printers, telephones, keyboards, staplers, staple removers, letter openers, surfaces in reception areas, shared work stations, audio and video equipment, walkie talkies, etc. Time is provided for workers to implement cleaning practices during their shift.
 Cleaning assignments are assigned during working hours as part of the employees' job duties.
 Modify hours, if necessary, to ensure regular, thorough cleaning, as appropriate.
 Consider obtaining options for third-party cleaning companies to assist with the increased cleaning demand are procured, as needed.
 Monitor staff absenteeism and have a roster of trained back-up staff where available.
-All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties.
+All policies described in this checklist other than those related to terms of employment are applied to staff or delivery and any other companies who may be on the premises as third parties.
 Optional - Describe other measures: E B. MEASURES TO ENSURE PHYSICAL DISTANCING ARRIVAL AND DEPARTURE Limit the number of persons in the facility to the number appropriate for maintaining physical distancing.
 If transport vehicles (e.g., buses) are used by the program, drivers should practice all safety actions and protocols as indicated for other staff (e.g., hand hygiene, cloth face coverings, and physical distancing).
 Physical distancing on transport vehicles should also be instituted through measures such as having one child per bus/vehicle seat or using alternating rows.
 Open windows and maximize space between children and the driver on transport vehicles where possible.
 All children and visitors should wear cloth face coverings at arrival and departure.
 Minimize contact between staff, children and families at the beginning and end of the day.
 Arrange for drop off and pick-up of children at the door of the facility, if possible, to limit the number of parents or visitors that need to enter the building.
 Stagger arrival and drop off-times and locations as consistently as practicable as to minimize scheduling challenges for families.
+Designate routes for entry and exit, using as many entrances as feasible.
+Put in place other protocols to limit direct contact with others as much as practicable.
+Provide physical guides, such as tape on floors or sidewalks and signs on walls, to ensure that staff and children service items.